Extreme Project Management for Architects

 For those unfamiliar with XPM, I recommend that you start by reading the articles listed on the left from the top down.
 For printer-friendly pages, see below.

-I'm current working full-time on a new software project, so I haven't been updating the site lately.
-The last update was to the UFGS search tools database on January 5, 2009.
+I'm currently working full-time on a software project, and haven't been updating the site.
+I've removed all the search tools because they're out of date.

 Click here for a version of this page that's more suitable for printing.
 After printing, click the back-arrow of your browser to return to the original format with an index alongside.